rudsonalves/mvvm/README.md

 # Changelog

+## 2025/04/17 - version: 0.5.04+09

+### Refactor Todo Dialog and Details Components for Improved Clarity

+This commit improves the organization and semantics of the UI code by renaming and relocating core components.
+The `AddTodoDialog` was renamed to `EditTodoDialog` to better reflect its dual purpose (adding and editing todos), and several files under `components/` were moved to `widgets/` for consistency across the UI structure.

+### Modified Files

+- **`lib/ui/core/components/add_todo_dialog.dart` → `lib/ui/core/widgets/edit_todo_dialog.dart`**
+  - Renamed the class from `AddTodoDialog` to `EditTodoDialog`.
+  - Updated constructor and state class names accordingly.

+- **`lib/ui/features/todo/todo_screen.dart`**
+  - Updated import path and widget usage to reflect the new `EditTodoDialog` name and location.

+- **`lib/ui/features/todo_details/todo_details_screen.dart`**
+  - Updated import path for `EditTodoDialog` and `TodoDetailsCard` after renaming and relocation.
+  - Adjusted dialog instantiation to use `EditTodoDialog`.

+- **`lib/ui/features/todo_details/components/details_row.dart` → `lib/ui/features/todo_details/widgets/details_row.dart`**
+  - Relocated without code changes to maintain naming and directory consistency.

+- **`lib/ui/features/todo_details/components/todo_details_card.dart` → `lib/ui/features/todo_details/widgets/todo_details_card.dart`**
+  - Relocated without code changes to follow consistent directory structure.

+### Conclusion

+These refinements align the file and class naming conventions with their responsibilities and improve the overall maintainability of the codebase.
+All dialogs and widgets now reside in appropriately named directories with clearer purposes.

 ## 2025/03/24 - version: 0.5.04+08

 This update introduces theme toggling support and performs a major UI restructuring for better scalability and modularity.